-Gradient is straightforward to implement, and computationally fast.
+Gradient-specified oscillators are straightforward to implement, and computationally fast.
 But...

-Estimates of the beat period for the Theme from James Bond using the gradient algorithm.
+Estimates of the beat period for the Theme from James Bond using a gradient algorithm.
 Depending on initialization it may converge to a 1/8-note beat near 40 samples per period (0.23s) or to the 1/4-note beat near 80 (0.46s).